 Upon researching nursing scholarships, students will often find that many organizations are generous to award nurses a financial head start on pursuing their degree.
 Students are encouraged to research all scholarship opportunities and discuss their eligibility with the awarding organization and their program contact.

-With an RN to BSN or a Masters of Science in Nursing degree from the University of Saint Mary, online students will be prepared to shape the evolving role of nursing.
-The university's RN to BSN and MSN programs prepare you for the growing challenges of today's health care environment with a rigorous curriculum that reflects the modern world.
-Learn more about these programs at http://online.stmary.edu.
+With a Masters of Science in Nursing degree from the University of Saint Mary, online students will be prepared to shape the evolving role of nursing.
+The university's MSN program prepares you for the growing challenges of today's health care environment with a rigorous curriculum that reflects the modern world.
+Learn more about this program at http://online.stmary.edu.